preciofishbone/OmniaDocsG2/_build/html/_sources/using-communities/discussions/participate-in-discussions/index.rst.txt

 ***************
 In the discussion comments you can use mentions to make a colleauge aware of a discussion or send a question.
 The colleague is notified through e-mail.

-A mention is the @ sign and the colleagues name.
+A mention is the @ sign and the colleagues name or e-mail address.
 Here are two examples:

 .. image:: discussion-comment-6.png